 Windows Sockets Error Messages

-Following is a list of the Windows Sockets error messages that may appear during a Reflection FTP or SFTP Client session and an explanation of how to resolve the error condition.
+Following is a list of the Windows Sockets error messages that may appear during a Reflection FTP Client session and an explanation of how to resolve the error condition.
 These error messages (which are all preceded by the identifying string "WINSOCK error:") are returned by the Windows Sockets library if an error occurs in the network interface layer between Windows and the TCP/IP stack you are using.
 The Windows Sockets library (supplied in a module called Wsock32.dll) is included as part of the Windows operating system.

 For some network Windows Sockets implementations, when you are connected to a server, several things can cause this message to be displayed: